asyaharoyan/hangman/README.md

 ### Future Features

-+ Allow the player to choose a topic and generate words accoringly
++ Allow the player to choose a topic and generate words accordingly
 + Allow the player to exit/restart the game in the middle of the game too

 ## Data Mode and Libraries
-The game has one class names Hangman.
+The game has one class named Hangman.
 All the variables are declared in the class.
-The ones which nedded to have access from more than 2 function are declared in __init__(), the others are decalred locally.
+The ones which needed to have access from more than 2 functions are declared in __init__(), and the others are declared locally.
 Mostly each function does one thing to make it easier to maintain.
-For cleanint the terminal to make the reading easier has been used os and for the colors had been installed Colorama
+For cleaning the terminal to make the reading easier has been used os and for the colors had been installed Colorama

 ## Testing
 The game has been tested manually by me and friends to make sure that all the validations work as expected.
-+ It had been playes multipule times to make sure that the game restarts and resets every time
++ It had been played multiple times to make sure that the game restarts and resets every time
-+ Tested with non valid input to see if it gives the feedback and continues the program without crushing or ending up in an infinite loop
++ Tested with non-valid input to see if it gives the feedback and continues the program without crashing or ending up in an infinite loop
-+ The game works on GoogleChrome, Mozilla, Microsoft Edge, however it has a problem with Safari.
++ The game works on Google Chrome, Mozilla, and Microsoft Edge, however, it has a problem with Safari.

 ## Bugs
 ### Solved Bugs

-+ Most of the errors were related long lines.
++ Most of the errors were related to long lines.

 ![Screenshot of the bugs](media/errors.png)

-All of the has been fixed.
+All of them have been fixed.

 ![Scrrenshot of the clean code](media/no-errors.png)